Acidburn0zzz/pydio-sdk-java-v2/README.md

 **You can find more examples in 'examples' folder**

-## Architecture of library
+## Architecture of Pydio java SDK
 The Pydio java SDK is organised on layers ( from bottom :  HTTP layer, TRANSPORT Layer, PYDIO layer) as showed in the SDK_uml image.
 Each layer provide service to the upper layer.
 Beside theses layers, there are the DATA MODEL and some useful functions in UTILS.

 ###The data model
-the data model describes a bunch of units that are used inside theses layers.
+The data model describes a bunch of units that are used inside theses layers.
 The Node class is the top class of an hierarchy composed of ServerNode, RepositoryNode, FileNode and VirtualNode.
 * node types :
     * ServerNode 	: Object used to carry all information about the remote pydio server.